HamnerNicholas/FPGA-Business-Card-/software/compiler/README.md

 ---

-# Special Register File Usage
+# Subroutine Register File Usage

-The compiler relies on the CPU's Special Register File for function support.
+The compiler relies on the CPU's Subroutine Register File for function support.

 Current convention: